Theme

 Where it fits

-This belongs in the agent and knowledge-workflow layer.
+Open it as part of the agent and knowledge-workflow layer.
 It is most relevant for readers comparing RAG platforms, document AI workflows, internal knowledge tools, and the context layer that agent systems often depend on.

 Reporting note